 Bill and Donna have graciously offered to lead bluebird tours at Badger this spring.
-They have TWO tours planned on each of the following Sunday dates: May 14, May 21, June 11, June 18, July 9, July 16.
-The tours run from 1pm to 3pm, and again from 3:30pm to 5:30pm.
+They have tours planned on each of the following Sunday dates: May 14, May 21, June 11, June 18, July 9, July 16.
+The tours run from 1pm to 3pm.
 Meet at the entrance to Badger 15 minutes before the start time of the tour you wish to join.
 We’ll consolidate vehicles before we depart.

 The tours are “family friendly.”
 Adults and kids alike will marvel at the inhabitants of the boxes– bluebirds, wrens and tree swallows.
 You’ll have a chance to see eggs and perhaps young of several different species, and learn to tell the difference between the types of nest that each bird species builds.